-The landscape for music fans worldwide is changing constantly and this affects how people discover new music and fundamentally, the music they listen to.
-According to research conducted by RIAA, streaming is, by far, the most popular way of consuming music in 2020, as it accounts for 85% of the total revenue in music sales in the U.S. For this reason, developing and growing as an artist on streaming services like Spotify (the most popular streaming service with a 32% market share, according to MIDIA) has become a goal for many who pursue a successful career in the music industry.
+As technology continues to advance, the landscape for music fans worldwide is changing constantly.
+New technology directly affects how fans discover new music and therewith what music they end up listening to.
+According to research conducted by RIAA, streaming is, by far, the most popular way of consuming music, as it accounts for 83% of the total revenue in music sales in the U.S. For this reason, developing and growing as an artist on streaming services like Spotify (the most popular streaming service with a 31% market share, according to MIDIA) has become a goal for many who pursue a successful career in the music industry.

 However, the competition is overwhelming, as approximately 40,000 new songs are uploaded to the platform every day.
-And as of 2020, the top 43,000 artists are bringing in 90% of streaming revenue - that is $963 million of the $1.07 billion – according to calculations by Rolling Stone.
-Unfortunately, from this large streaming revenue pool from Spotify only 10% - or $107 million - is left for the remaining small- and medium-scale artists in this situation (around 3 million artists).
+And as of 2020, the top 57,000 artists, the elite 0.8 percent ‘Gold Club’ of artists on Spotify, are bringing in 90% of streaming revenue — that is $4.5 billion of the $5 billion — according to calculations by Rolling Stone.
+Unfortunately, from this large streaming revenue pool from Spotify only 10% — or $0.5 billion — is left for the remaining small- and medium-scale artists in this situation (99.2 percent of Spotify creators outside of the 57,000 top artists, which is around 7 million artists ).

-However, it is possible to achieve long-term success on Spotify with the right growth strategy.
-For this reason, our team of experts carried out some research and determined how to increase your followers on Spotify for maximum success in the long run.
+Nonetheless, it is possible to achieve long-term success on Spotify with the right growth strategy.
+For this reason, our team of experts carried out the research and found the best possible ways of how to increase your followers on Spotify for maximum results in the long run.

-With Spotify for Artists, you can view your “Source of Streams” chart and see if your fans discover you directly from your artist page or from one of their playlists.
-This way, you can see what is already working for you and invest your time into that area.
-In short, you must create a Spotify promotion strategy.
+You first need to find out where your current streams are coming from.
+On Spotify for Artists, you can view your “Source of Streams” chart and see if your fans discover you directly from your artist page or from one of their playlists.
+This way, you can see what is already working for you and invest your time in that area.
+In short, you must create a Spotify growth strategy.

-Most people focus on playlist marketing - getting their tracks featured in well-known playlists - as this seems like the most logical place to get streams from.
+Most artists focus blindly on playlist marketing — getting their tracks featured in well-known playlists — as this seems like the most logical place to get more streams from.

 However, most streams on Spotify are coming from users’ collections and listening recommendations from the algorithm.
 Therefore, if you are aiming for long-term success as an artist, the ultimate goal is to increase your following on Spotify and get your music saved in listeners’ catalogs forever.
-This will pay off in the long-term, as opposed to only boosting your streams – in the short-term - by getting featured on a popular playlist for a few weeks.
+This will pay off in the long-term, as opposed to only boosting your streams by getting featured on a popular playlist for a few weeks.

-There are many services which claim they can get your songs into these playlists and deliver you streams but you need organic followers for long-term growth.
-Also keep in mind, Spotify deletes fake followers, so in the end, these methods won’t be the best way to invest your hard-earned cash.
-Therefore, we believe that building a fanbase organically is the best way of achieving success in the long-term.
+There are many services that claim they can get your songs into these playlists and deliver you streams but you need organic followers for long-term growth.
+Also, keep in mind, that Spotify deletes fake followers, so in the end, these methods won’t be the best way to invest your hard-earned cash.
+Therefore, we believe that building a fanbase organically is the best way of achieving success in the long term.
 In the same manner that creators thrive on any other social media platform, one needs to know the algorithm and play by its rules.

 Ways to increase your Spotify followers

 As people hardly delete music from their collections.
-People saving your music to their collections benefits your chances of beating the algorithm too, as you will be featured in users’ “Artists”, “Songs” and “Recently Played” collection.
-If listeners return to your music through these pages, chances are you will show in users’ “Your Daily Mix”, “Discover Weekly” and “Release Radar”playlist.
-The weight of these playlists cannot be overlooked, as they generate BILLIONS of streams.
+People saving your music to their collections benefit your chances of beating the algorithm too, as you will be featured in users’ “Artists”, “Songs” and “Recently Played” collections.
+If listeners return to your music through these pages, chances are you will show in users’ “Your Daily Mix”, “Discover Weekly” and “Release Radar” playlists.
+The weight of these playlists cannot be overlooked, as they generate billions of streams.

-In conclusion, your music is likely to be recommended to users who have saved your music to their collections.
-In turn, this will increase your chance of gaining followers, as people typically listen to music they can share with friends who have similar taste.
+Your music is likely to be recommended to users who have saved your music to their collections.
+In turn, this will increase your chance of gaining followers, as people typically listen to music they can share with friends who have similar tastes.

 2. Use Follow-To-Unlock gates